jontofront/ecoNET-300-Home-Assistant-Integration/README.md

 - **Hot Water Temperature**: Hot water temperature can be adjusted
 - **Mixer Temperature**: All mixer temperature setpoints work correctly
 - **Number Entities**: Home Assistant number entities function properly

+### New Features in v1.1.4
+- **Mixer Temperature Setpoints**: Added support for mixer temperature setpoints 1-6
+- **Smart Entity Creation**: Only creates entities for mixers that exist on your boiler
+- **Translation Support**: Proper English and Polish translations for all mixer setpoints
+- **Improved Debugging**: Better error handling for development and troubleshooting

 ### Migrating to v1.0.0_beta